Hamilton Mechanics: History

 In their final season of play, Hamilton rejoined the 1913 Ohio State League, as the league again expanded to become an eight–team league.
 The newly named Hamilton Maroons resumed play, with the Huntington Blue Sox joining Hamilton as an expansion franchise in the league.
-The Hamilton Maroons finished their final season of play in 7th place.
-Playing under manager Zeke Wrigley, the Maroons ended the season with a 55–79 record, finishing 29.0 games behind the 1st place Chillicothe Babes.
+The Hamilton Maroons finished their final season of play in seventh place.
+Playing under manager Zeke Wrigley, the Maroons ended the season with a 55–79 record, finishing 29.0 games behind the first place Chillicothe Babes.
 The Hamilton franchise folded following the 1913 season.

 Hamilton, Ohio has not hosted another minor league team.
 Today, Hamilton hosts the Hamilton Joes franchise of the Great Lakes Summer Collegiate League, who began play in 2015.

 The ballpark

-The Hamilton minor league teams were noted to have played 1911 and 1913 home games at the North End Athletic Field.
+The Hamilton minor league teams hoster played 1911 and 1913 minor league home games at the North End Athletic Field.
 The ballpark was located on Ford Boulevard (Joe Nuxhall Boulevard) between Stout Street & Poplar Street.
 Today, the park still in use as a public park with ballfields, renamed L.J.
 Smith Park.
-The location is 1150 Joe Nuxhall Boulevard, Hamilton, Ohio.
+The location is 1150 Joe Nuxhall Boulevard in Hamilton, Ohio.